etmckinley/MxIF/README.md

 # MxIF
 MxIF data analysis functions

-See MxIF Example Processing.R for example
+See MxIF Example Processing.Rmd for example using the Example Data provided.